 One thing you should ask yourself before you make a buying decision is what you´re actually up to with the bow?
 Do you want to do target shooting at a range or your backyard?
 Or do you even plan to go hunting with it?

 According to statista.com, the number of participants in bow hunting in the United States from 2011 to 2019 was approximately 4.63 million.
+If you have not been bow hunting as of yet – you might wonder how can you be good at hunting?

 Do you want to go deer hunting?
 Take a look at our list of bows we recommend.
 Or read through some of our hands-on reviews- We compiled a list of affordable but highly effective and adjustable compound bows.